Emergent-Epidemics/Ebola_SitReps_Uganda_2022/README.md

 # Uganda Ebola SitReps and Line List
-We are digitizing the daily SitReps from the Ebola outbreak in Uganda [here](https://www.afro.who.int/countries/publications?country=879).
+We are digitizing the daily SitReps from the Ebola outbreak in Uganda that are being posted online [here](https://www.afro.who.int/countries/publications?country=879).
 The most current line list from the processed SitReps is location in Data/Line List.
 However, we're storing all the generated line lists, so choose the one with the most recent date.

 It's critical to point out that we haven't yet performed proper validation on these data and would very much welcome contributors who are either interested in suggesting code changes, validating data, and/or contributing new data sets.
 In addition, please see the specific license, warranty, and copyright information for our code and each individual data set.

 ## Known issues with the list list
 1. As of Oct 25th, SitRep 35, the Uganda MoH reports 109 confirmed cases.
 The line list currently has 107.
 2. As of Oct 25th, there were five instances where changes in the SitRep indicate that a previously reported, confirmed case was in fact not an Ebola case.
 These are a cases are: "Kassanda, Kassanda in SitRep 29", "Mubende, Kasambya in SitRep 30",  "Kassanda, Kalwana in SitRep 33",  "KassandaKassanda in SitRep 35", "Kassanda, Kikandwa in SitRep 35"
+3. Gomba and Busiro are listed as sub-counties, but do not appear as sub-counties in the government shapefile and are not listed as sub-counties online.
+4. Kiruuma and Kirwanyi are not listed a sub-counties in the government shapefile, but are listed as sub-counties in Mubende on the [Mubende gov. website](https://mubende.go.ug/lg/political-and-administrative-structure).
+For these two we do not have a county identified, but list them as Mubende district.
+5. There are multiple sub-counties for Kasambya, and the Eastern, Western, and Southern Districts.
+Currently, these are all mapped to Mubende.
+6. The SitReps report a sub-county called Butologo, which does not appear in the government shapefile.
+However, a Butoloogo sub-county does appear and is in the same district, so we map to that.
+7. Prior to SitRep 25, Bageza sub-county in Mubende was listed at Bayeza.
+We have mapped everything to Bageza.
+As best as we can tell, there does not appear to be a Bayeza in Uganda.
+8. The gov. shapefile lists a Bagezza, Mubende, but not a Bageza.
+The Mubende website spells the sub-county Bageza, which is the spelling listed in the SitRep.
+We map to Bagezza to match the shapefile.
+9. In SitRep 33, a Nanssana, Wakiso appears, but that sub-county isn't present in the shapefile.
+In SitRep 35, that changes to Nansana, Wakiso, which is in the shapefile.
+We map to Nansana.

 ## Running the code
 1. You need to create a directory in Data called "tmp" in order to run the script build_csv.R